donders-research-data-management/rdm-ontology-di/content_managers.md

 Two roles are involved in the workflow: the _content editor_ which is responsible for updating the contents; and the _content manager_ which brings the update online.
 Hereafter is the workflow:

 1. The _content editor_ modifies contents on the _master_ branch.
-1. The _content editor_ informs the _content manager_ to apply changes to the Donders Repository portal.
+1. The _content editor_ informs the _content manager_ to apply changes to the Radboud Data Repository portal.
 1. The _content manager_ merges changes in the _master_ branch into the _release_ branch.
 Whenever changes are made in the _release_ branch, an automatic process will pick them up and apply them on the portal.
 1. The _content manager_ receives a notification from the automatic process about the result of the process.